Zaleilah: National selection

-The Romanian Television (TVR) organized the Selecția Națională in order to select Romania's entrant for the 2012 Eurovision Song Contest and opened the submission period for artists' and composers' entries between 6 and 23 February 2012.
+The Romanian Television (TVR) organized the Selecția Națională in order to select its entrant for the Eurovision Song Contest 2012 and opened the submission period for artists' and composers' entries between 6 and 23 February 2012.
 Out of all submissions, a jury panel internally selected 15 songs to participate in the contest's final held on 10 March 2012.
 Subsequently, "Zaleilah" was chosen to represent Romania at Eurovision after the votes of a jury panel (ten points) and public televoting (12 points) were combined, resulting in 22 points.
 Mixed reactions followed after Mandinga's win, with multiple individuals criticizing the song itself and attributing the band's victory to arranged voting.
 Others however favoured the band's win and praised "Zaleilah".

-In Baku
+Eurovision

-Mandinga performing during a rehearsal for the 2012 Eurovision Song Contest at the Baku Crystal Hall in Baku, Azerbaijan.
+Mandinga performing during a rehearsal for the Eurovision Song Contest 2012 at the Baku Crystal Hall in Baku, Azerbaijan.

 The Eurovision Song Contest 2012 took place at the Baku Crystal Hall in Baku, Azerbaijan and consisted of two semi-finals on 22 and 24 May, and the final on 26 May 2012.
 According to the Eurovision rules, all participating countries, except the host country and the "Big Five" (France, Germany, Italy, Spain, and the United Kingdom), were required to qualify from one semi-final to compete for the final; the top ten countries from the respective semi-final progressed to the final.
 Mandinga sang sixth in the first semi-final following Albania and preceding Switzerland, while they performed 14th in the Grand Final following Azerbaijan and preceding Denmark.
 At the first semi-final, Ionescu's ear monitor malfunctioned, prompting the show's organizers to issue an apologize for the problem.

 During Mandinga's performance, the LED background displayed images of drums moving along to the song's rhythm, as well as of beating hearts in several colors including purple, yellow and orange "representing the strong fiery nature of the Latin beat".
 Pyrotechnics were used along with "strobe lighting" and fireworks towards the end of the performance.
 Mandinga, along with Slovenian choreographer Anze Skrubehad, also created a choreography and released a tutorial video online; its central focus is the theme of love.
 During their show, lead singer Ionescu wears an orange dress and is accompanied by her band members; they carry instruments which were designed by Alexandru Ghilduş and Costel Badea.
 Holger Kreitling of Die Welt likened Ionescu's appearance to that of American singer Nicole Scherzinger and criticized the outfits of the rest of the group.
 An editor of Realitatea positively noticed the singer's appearance as playful and attractive.